 In 1936, a block of 25 acres on the Chelmer Reach of the Brisbane River was purchased by Archbishop Duhig as a site for a boarding school.
 The opening of St Joseph’s Nudgee Junior College in 1938 was the result of attempts to alleviate boarding accommodation shortages at St Joseph’s Nudgee College Boondall.
-On the 10th of July, 1938, His Grace, Archbishop Duhig, formally blessed and opened the new Nudgee Junior College.
+On 10 July, 1938, His Grace, Archbishop Duhig, formally blessed and opened the new Nudgee Junior College.
 In the school’s first year, 46 boarders and 6 day pupils were enrolled, under the first principal, Br.
 J.M.
 Wynne.

 In 1994, a decision was taken by the Provincial Leadership Team of the Christian Brothers to re-locate the boarding to Nudgee Senior College at Boondall.
 And so 1995 saw Nudgee Junior College become a day school of approximately 300 students, providing an excellent standard of education, which has always been the hallmark of our College.

 Ambrose Treacy College is proudly a Catholic school in the Edmund Rice tradition.
 Combining the energy and excitement of a new school beginning and the rich tradition of more than 80 years providing quality boys’ education through Nudgee Junior College, Ambrose Treacy College will guide boys through their important formation years from primary school to high school and into manhood.